 - FY03/20 results: For FY03/20, the company reported full-year consolidated sales of JPY105.2bn (+7.1% YoY), operating profit of JPY1.6bn (+13.0% YoY), recurring profit of JPY1.6bn (+3.9% YoY), and a net loss attributable to owners of the parent of JPY895mn (versus profit of JPY462mn in FY03/19).
 Sales, operating profit, and recurring profit were broadly in line with the company's revised forecast issued on March 25, 2020.
 At the Community Pharmacy Network segment, the company saw solid growth in network member numbers at the Pharmaceuticals Network business, with most of the growth coming from small and mid-tier pharmacies.
 On the minus side, the Dispensing Pharmacy business filled fewer prescriptions and saw downward pressure on generic drug prices following drug price revisions by the NHI.
-The net loss booked reflected JPY1.5bn in impairment losses (JPY1.49bn of which was in Q4) booked in connection with the revaluation of fixed assets of its Dispensing Pharmacy business and goodwill associated with subsidiaries acquired via M&A, this following a careful reassessment by the company of the potential for recovering its investment in dispensing pharmacies whose profitability had worsened amid the deterioration in the business environment. - FY03/21 forecast: Reflecting the uncertainty in the wake of the pandemic, the company initially issued range estimates for fullyear sales and earnings in FY03/21.
+The net loss booked reflected JPY1.5bn in impairment losses (JPY1.49bn of which was in Q4) booked in connection with the revaluation of fixed assets of its Dispensing Pharmacy business and goodwill associated with subsidiaries acquired via M&A, this following a careful reassessment by the company of the potential for recovering its investment in dispensing pharmacies whose profitability had worsened amid the deterioration in the business environment. - Full-year FY03/21 forecast: Reflecting the uncertainty in the wake of the COVID-19 pandemic, the company initially issued range estimates for full-year sales and earnings in FY03/21.
 The company subsequently revised its forecast on November 6, 2020 based on information in hand.
 Then on December 15, 2020, it revised its forecast for net income once again to factor in the sale of shares in an affiliate not accounted for by the equity method.
-The company now projects full-year consolidated sales of JPY103.0bn (-2.1% YoY), operating profit of JPY2.5bn (+54.8% YoY), recurring profit of JPY2.5bn (+60.3% YoY), and net income of JPY1.4bn (versus previous forecast of JPY750mn; net loss of JPY895mn in FY03/20).
-With regard to its revisions to the forecast in November, the company expected the fallout from the pandemic to have a lingering impact on the Dispensing Pharmacy business through the end of the fiscal year and, with this weighing on its performance, projected consolidated sales to finish the year below the lower end of its previous range estimate.
-In contrast, the company forecast full-year earnings coming in above the upper end of its initial range estimate thanks to accelerated efforts to cut costs and increase worker productivity at the Dispensing Pharmacy business.
-During FY03/21, the company plans to provide further support for the recovery with increases in the number of pharmaceuticals network affiliates, contributions from newly opened dispensing pharmacies added via M&A, a winding down of investment spending on IT systems at its dispensing pharmacies, and increases in occupancy rates at its serviced elderly housing facilities in the Leasing and Facility-related business.
+When announcing Q3 results on February 5, 2021, the company left its full-year sales forecast unchanged and revised up profit estimates at all levels.
+The revised company forecast calls for full-year consolidated sales of JPY103.0bn (-2.1% YoY), operating profit of JPY3.4bn (+110.5% YoY), recurring profit of JPY3.4bn (+117.9% YoY), and net income attributable to owners of the parent of JPY2.0bn (net loss of JPY895mn in FY03/20).
+The company revised up its profit estimates at all levels, because profitability of its core Community Pharmacy Network segment is likely to be better than expected.
+In cumulative Q3, the total value of drug orders by network members were ahead of forecast in the Community Pharmacy Network segment, and although the number of prescriptions filled declined as expected in the Dispensing Pharmacy business, the price per prescription trended higher than expected.
+The company also made more progress than expected in group-wide efforts to streamline operations, improve productivity, and cut costs through rigorous control of expenses.
+All of these factors contributed to the upward revision of profit estimates.